ScaleneNetwork/Cosmic-3D/README.md

 Recieve Test Coins on Matic
 https://faucet.polygon.technology/

+## Fundraising
+* Contributors are welcome to create their own NFTs within the game for any accessories needed,
+such as shields, mining drills, weapons, booster jets etc.
+* There are no limits in this regard, except that the base of each ship in the game must be a Scalene NFT.

 ## Submitting a pull request
 Please leave a detailed description regarding your pull requests.